Upstream#

 X-Session-Backend: backend-pool-1

-and route
+cookie and route modes.

 server backend1.example.com:8080;